VertexAgentBuilder/gcp_backend/README.md

 - `MainChat` agent sends the `resolution_status` along with `issue_category` and `conversation` to a GCP function using `sessionend` tool.

-**User**: "I have another query regarding my recent purchase."
+**User**: "I have another query regarding some recently launched products"

-- `MainChat` agent routes the context to `BillingPayment` agent.
+- `MainChat` agent routes the context to `ProductEnquiry` agent.

-- `BillingPayment` agent asks for the `customer_id`
+- `ProductEnquiry` agent asks for exact product name or category.

-**User**: "My customer_id is 9p0q1r2s3t4u5v6w"
+**User**: "I want to know about Poco X4"

-- `BillingPayment` agent fetches the customer's previous logs and activities using `customerlogs` tool.
+- `ProductEnquiry` agent fetches the product details from the database using `productcatalog` tool which is built upon `Datastores`.
+- `ProductEnquiry` agent provides the user with the necessary information.

+**User**: "Does it support 5G?"

+- `ProductEnquiry` agent provides the user with the necessary information.

+**User**: "What colors are available?"

-- `BillingPayment` agent asks for the order number
+- `ProductEnquiry` agent provides the user with the necessary information.

-**User**: "The order ID is 987654321.
-I was charged twice for the same order."
+**User**: "What is the price of it?"

-- `BillingPayment` agent fetches the similar conversations from the database using `similarconv` tool.
+- `ProductEnquiry` agent provides the user with the necessary information.

+**User**: "Could you suggest which spec would be the most budget friendly option?"

-- `BillingPayment` agent provides the user with the necessary information.
+- `ProductEnquiry` agent provides the user with the necessary information.

-**User**: "Thank you for the information.
-I will contact the customer care for the refund."
+**User**: "Thank you for the information"

-- `BillingPayment` tells that it will initiate the refund process.

-**User**: "Thank you.
-How long will the refund take?"

-- `BillingPayment` tells that the refund will be initiated within 24 hours.

-**User**: "Ok.
-Thanks for the information."

-- `BillingPayment` asks if there is anything else the user wants to know.

-**User**: "No"

 - Handover to `MainChat` agent. `MainChat` agent asks if the user is satisfied with the answer.

 **User**: "Yes, I am satisfied with the answer"

 - `MainChat` agent sends the `resolution_status` along with `issue_category` and `conversation` to a GCP function using `sessionend` tool.

 ### Type 2: